wuhan2020/wuhan2020.github.io/docs/en-us/developers/developers_dev.md

 ---
-title: 寄稿者
+title: Contributors
 keywords: Wuhan2020, Contributors
 description: Wuhan2020 Team.
 ---

-## Wuhan2020 プロジェクトチーム
+## Wuhan2020 Contributors

-このページはこのプロジェクトへの貢献者を示しており、拡大を続けています。 リストは優先されません。
+This page shows Seats developers and continues to expand.
+The list is not prioritized.

 # Developer List